-- (a) Reporting requirements in relation to implementation of the 2008 ERS Recommendation: - i.
+(a) Reporting requirements in relation to implementation of the 2008 ERS Recommendation:

+- i.
 Specify whether each of the following plans/guidelines have been implemented, and if not, specify the action that has been taken towards implementing each of these plans/guidelines:- - International Plan of Action for Reducing Incidental Catches of Seabirds in Longline Fisheries:

 The National Plan of Action for Reducing Incidental Catches of Seabirds in Longline Fisheries was published in August 2008 and implemented, with good results in reducing seabird mortality in the longline fishery.
-The plan is currently undergoing a review and an updated plan is in draft format.
+The plan is currently undergoing a review.